 The number of options when looking at infant formulas does not make the choice any easier.
 But fear not!
 Nutricia is here to help you.
 Let’s take a look at the main types of infant formulas, and how they are different.

 Cow milk-based formula: Most infant formulas available in the grocery story aisle are cow milk based.
 That means they are made from cow milk that is altered to resemble breast milk.
 However, cow milk-based formulas might not be suitable for many families dealing with food allergies.
 This is due to the protein found in milk.
 Milk protein is one of the most common food allergens, especially for infants.

 Soy-based formula: When avoiding milk proteins, dairy foods, or perhaps animal proteins in general, soy-based infant formulas are often brought up as an option.
+This formula type is based on soy instead of cow’s milk so it is dairy-free.
 Unfortunately, up to 50% of children with an allergy to cow milk are also allergic to soy protein.
 This makes soy-based infant formulas not suitable for babies with food allergies.